Tameness in generalized metric structures

 Pending a careful study of completeness in partial $\Omega$-metric spaces---\cite{hofreisconv} is closely related---it should be possible to show that Cauchy complete partial $\Omega$-spaces correspond to {\it complete $\Omega$-sets}, and hence to {\it complete presheaves on $\Omega$}.
 That is, they are {\it sheaves on $\Omega$}.
 Simple computations reveal that nonexpanding maps of complete partial $\Omega$-spaces are precisely the natural transformations between the corresponding sheaves, so we in fact have a proper equivalence of categories.
-This means that all of the results for the partial analog of the $\Omega$-AECs defined here will translate immediately to the context of structures on sheaves (or, if you prefer, sheaves of constant structures).
+This means that any results for the partial analog of $\Omega$-AECs in the sense of this paper will translate immediately to the context of structures on sheaves (or, if you prefer, sheaves of constant structures).
 The result on the consistency of tameness, Theorem~\ref{VTameness}, requires total monotonicity, which is too much to ask in a general frame (recall Example~\ref{exsflagg}(4)), but this should still be a fruitful connection.

 Although we will not dwell on this point, \cite{fuzzysetsi} and \cite{fuzzysetsii} illustrate the equivalence between fuzzy sets and sheaves, meaning that our results should transfer immediately to this context as well.